plasticityai/coldbrew/README.md

 ## Building a Custom Coldbrew Python Environment

 ### 1. Changing the Module Name and Other Settings
-To change the global name of the library from `Coldbrew` to something else (to run multiple custom Coldbrew Python environments without their names conflicting in the global namespace), you can modify `customize/coldbrew_settings.py`.
+To change the global name of the library from `Coldbrew` to something else in JavaScript (to run multiple custom Coldbrew Python environments on the same page without their names conflicting in the global namespace), you can modify the `MODULE_NAME` setting in `customize/coldbrew_settings.py`.
 Various other settings can also be modified in `customize/coldbrew_settings.py`, however, the defaults are generally acceptable.

 ### 2. Adding Python Module Dependencies and Requirements to the Environment
 Add any requirements of your project in the standard Python [`requirements.txt` format](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format).
 Note: Python modules that are pure Python will almost certainly work.
 Python modules that use C code may or may not work properly depending on if they have external dependencies or rely heavily on specific operating system functionality.